← Back to Blog

 What It Looks Like

 Die dimensions go out of tolerance faster than expected.
-Die life is 50% or less of what comparable dies from other suppliers or previous batches achieved.
+Die life is significantly shorter than what comparable dies from other suppliers or previous batches achieved.
 Screw drill points gradually become undersized or lose definition.

 Root Causes